 Raiders cross the Wall to steal swords and axes, spices, silks, furs, and any valuables they can find.
 They are known to take women in any season to carry them off beyond the Wall.

-Most free folk warriors still wield weaponry forged of stone, wood, and bronze, such as stone axes and flails, fire-hardened spears and lances, and bows of wood and horn.
+Most free folk warriors wield weaponry wrought of stone, wood, and bronze, such as axes and flails, fire-hardened spears and lances, and bows of wood and horn.
 Their bows are outranged by the yew longbows of the south, but can seemingly shoot an arrow as high as seven hundred feet.

 The free folk do not mine nor smelt and there are few smiths and fewer forges north of the Wall; the only metal armor that they wear are bits and pieces looted from dead rangers.
 Most will wear boiled leather or sewn sheepskins and use crude round shields of skin stretched over wicker, painting them with figures such as skulls and bones, serpents, bear claws, twisted demonic faces, and severed heads.